KTH student team gets first prize at the Urban International Design Contest

 A team of KTH Students, supported by ITRL researchers, have been awarded the first prize of the Urban International Design Contest at PodCar city Conference in Gävle (October 8-10).

-Concretely, the project proposes to increase the speed of the existing bus by reducing the number of stops and simplifying the route while also putting in service feeder pod cars that will connect to the bus line at rush hour and could even be used for serving door-to-door or goods delivery outside of rush hours.
+Concretely, the project proposes an increase in speed of the existing bus by reducing the number of stops and simplifying the route while also putting in service feeder pod cars that will connect to the bus line at rush hour and could even be used for serving door-to-door or goods delivery outside of rush hours.

-The students developed their project having in mind the positive outcomes for environmental and social sustainability and the relatively low implementation cost of using existing transportation infrastructures for the most.
+The students developed their project keeping in mind the positive outcomes for environmental and social sustainability and the relatively low implementation cost of using mostly existing transportation infrastructure.
 Following the positive reception of their work, the students together with ITRL and Stockholm Stad look forward to investigating many of the interesting new questions on feasability and wider applicability.